FitzwilliamMuseum/fitz-stories/README.md

 ## License

-The code produced is CC0, the referenced images will mostly be all rights reserved by the copyright holder and some are licensed for Fitzwilliam Museum use direct from the rights owner  at cost (eg Getty, Mirrorpix)
+The code produced is GPLv3, the referenced images will mostly be all rights reserved by the copyright holder and some are licensed for Fitzwilliam Museum use direct from the rights owner  at cost (eg Getty, Mirrorpix).
+If content is licensed under CC governance, this will be clearly stated.